Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Cardinals covered the spread in their only game when favored by 5 points or more.

-- Arizona's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Arizona's games this year have hit the over on two of four set point totals (50%).

-- Arizona is 3-1 against the spread and 4-0 overall in games when it records more than 25.5 points.
+- When Arizona puts up more than 25.5 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Arizona totals more than 336.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Arizona churns out more than 336.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Cardinals have turned the ball over four times this season, three more turnovers than the 49ers have forced (1).
+- This year, the Cardinals have turned the ball over four times, three more than the 49ers' takeaways (1).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the 49ers.